vknabel/ValidatedExtension/README.md

 	source 'https://github.com/CocoaPods/Specs.git'
 	platform :ios, '8.0'

-	pod 'Validated'
+	pod 'ValidatedExtension'

 And run `pod install`.

 ## Carthage

-You can install Validated via Carthage by adding the following line to your Cartfile:
+You can install ValidatedExtension via Carthage by adding the following line to your Cartfile:

-    github "Ben-G/Validated"
+    github "vknabel/ValidatedExtension"

 # Get in touch

-If you have any questions, you can find me on twitter [@benjaminencz](https://twitter.com/benjaminencz).
+If you have any questions, you can find me on twitter [@valentinknabel](https://twitter.com/valentinknabel).